Complex dynamics in adaptive phase oscillator networks: Discussion

-We point out some similarities between the system we studied here and other systems studied previously in literature.
-These systems are retrieved from our model \eqref{eq:reducedmodel}, which is most adequately seen in the original form of the model where adaptivity is not rescaled yet: Letting $a_0=0$ with $\alpha=\beta=0$, we recover the model Eqs.~(3) and (4) studied by Seliger {\it et al.}, Ref.~\onlinecite{Seliger2002plasticity}.
+We point out similarities between the system studied here and systems subject to previous research.
+These systems are contained as special cases in our model \eqref{eq:reducedmodel}.
+The relationships are more obvious when considering the unscaled version of our adaptive model \eqref{eq:adaptationrule}: Letting $a_0=0$ with $\alpha=\beta=0$, we recover the model Eqs.~(3) and (4) studied by Seliger {\it et al.}, Ref.~\onlinecite{Seliger2002plasticity}.
 Similarly, if we set $a_0=0$ with $\omega_1=\ldots=\omega_N=0, a_1=1$, we recover the model by Berner {\it et al.}~\cite{Berner2019}.
-Our adaptation rule generalizes the one in Ref.~\onlinecite{Seliger2002plasticity} by inclusion of an adaptation shift $\beta\neq 0$, in accordance to Ref.~\onlinecite{Berner2019} (e.g., in the Hebbian, STDP, and anti-Hebbian case); however, in contrast to Ref.~\onlinecite{Berner2019}, we introduced a nontrivial adaptation offset $a_0$ and an adaptation strength $a_1$; this choice enabled us to systematically deviate from the classical Kuramoto-Sakaguchi model with stationary coupling, and thereby, to address the question how variation of the level of adaptivity impacts the dynamics of the network.
-Moreover, including non-identical frequencies ($\omega\neq 0$) breaks certain symmetries of the system, which distinguishes our study from Ref.~\onlinecite{Berner2019} and enables us to study the size of the locking region in particular.
-Finally, note that the choice $a_0=1$ does not allow us to retrieve the model in Ref.~\onlinecite{Seliger2002plasticity} as $a_0\tz$ constitutes a singular limit.
+Our adaptation rule generalizes the model in Ref.~\onlinecite{Seliger2002plasticity} by inclusion of an adaptation shift $\beta\neq 0$ (see Ref.~\onlinecite{Berner2019}); but in contrast to Ref.~\onlinecite{Berner2019}}, we introduced a nontrivial adaptation offset $a_0$ and strength of adaptation $a_1$.
+This choice allowed us to systematically deviate from the classical Kuramoto-Sakaguchi model with stationary coupling, and thereby, to address the question how varying levels of adaptivity impacts the dynamics of the network.
+Furthermore, unlike Ref.~\onlinecite{Berner2019}, we allow for non-identical frequencies ($\omega\neq 0$ and $\sigma\neq 0$, respectively) which breaks symmetries in the system --- thus, this enables us to study the width of the locking region.
+We note that the choice $a_0=1$ does not allow us to retrieve the model in Ref.~\onlinecite{Seliger2002plasticity} since $a_0\tz$ constitutes a singular limit.